ChristopherBrum/rb130/study_guide.md

 - Then the code within the method definition will resume executing code after the `yield` keyword.
 - `yield` can take arguments that will be passed to the block and assigned to block parameters.

-**What's the main difference between blocks and Proc's?**\
+**What's the main difference between blocks and Proc's?**

-A block is not an object but a Proc is, therefore a block cannot be assigned to a variable and passed around.
-To do so it must be converted to a Proc or lambda.
+- A block is not an object but a Proc is.
+- Therefore a block cannot be assigned to a variable and passed around.
+- To do so it must be converted to a Proc or lambda.

 **What errors and pitfalls can arise from passing in a block at method invocation and how do we avoid them?**